 Sleep disorders should not be taken lightly.
 Even one night without enough sleep causes detrimental symptoms.
 The inability to focus and lack of attention fatigue brings with it is one of the top factors in automobile and work-related accidents.

 Fatigue from sleep loss makes you irritable and forgetful.
-When that lack of sleep turns into ongoing sleep deprivation, it can affect your relationships, your job, your ability to learn, and your choices.
+When that lack of sleep turns into ongoing sleep deprivation and sleeping habits such as sleep masturbation can affect your relationships, your job, your ability to learn, and your choices.

 In some circumstances, ongoing insomnia and sleep deprivation is a sign of an underlying serious medical condition.
 Be sure to contact your physician if you feel like your sleep loss may be related to something more serious.